Ensembl/ensembl-genes-metadata/README.md

 - `--genome_coverage`: Minimum genome coverage.
 - `--asm_level`: Assembly level(s) to filter by (e.g., Contig, Scaffold, Chromosome, Complete genome).
 - `--asm_type`: Assembly type(s) to filter by (e.g., haploid, diploid, etc.).
+- `--taxon_id`: NCBI Taxon ID to filter by (e.g., 40674 for Mammalia)
 - `--release_date`: Assembly release date to filter by (e.g., 2019-01-01).
 - `--output_dir`: Directory to save the CSV output files.
+- `--reference`: Check if GCA is a reference genome (1 for yes, 0 for no).
+Default 0.
+Note: NCBI API times out if checking a large number of assemblies.

 ##### Fetch_annotations